Money that cannot be taken from you ("garnished") to pay off a debt

 No. Your deposit bank can take money from your bank account to pay what you owe them.

-Examples: Do not have a bank account at a bank where you have one of the bank’s credit cards, or where you owe on a loan.
+Examples: Do not have a savings or checking account at a bank where you have one of the bank’s credit cards, or where you owe on a loan.

 Talk with a lawyer right away.